aeris170/NeoDoa/README.md

 # NeoDoa Game Engine

 NeoDoa is a simple, open-source and easy-to-use game engine developed with C++ for high fun game development!
 NeoDoa uses OpenGL to deliver high performance by hardware accelerating the rendering.

+<div align="center"> Leave a ⭐ if you like the project! </div>

 ## Features